-- LUS has initiated a Request for Proposal to select a consultant to perform an IRP, which will evaluate overall power supply options, including plans for potentially replacing or repowering the Doc Bonin Plant.
-The previously recommended project to install natural gas fired reciprocating engines at the Doc Bonin site, which had been included in the 2018 Budget, has been placed on hold pending the result of the new IRP. - LUS' Electric System is highly reliable with reliability indices (i.e. SAIDI/SAIFI/CAIDI/MAIFI) significantly lower than the national and regional averages for electric utilities.
-Performance has improved year-over-year from 2014 to 2018 reflecting the effectiveness of LUS maintenance and testing programs and a decrease in externally caused outages, such as vehicle crashes that are not within the utility's control. - LUS continues to perform well in NERC CIP audits. - The organizational structure and management in the Electric System engineering and operations areas continue to facilitate staff empowerment, offer employees additional responsibilities, and encourage career growth. - In general, attracting staff can be an issue for LUS and all municipally-owned utilities across the United States (U.S.) in certain positions such as engineering, electric lineman, and operators.
+- LUS is in the midst of its IRP process (scheduled for completion in summer 2020), evaluating overall power supply options, including plans for potentially replacing or repowering the Doc Bonin Plant.
+The previously recommended project to install natural gas fired reciprocating engines at the Doc Bonin site, which had been included in the 2018 Budget, was placed on hold pending the result of the new IRP.
+In addition, the IRP is evaluating the CCR and ELG rules to determine compliance and associated costs.
+An outcome studied in the IRP will be retiring RPS-2 from burning coal, whether by conversion to natural gas or retiring the unit entirely.
+Further analyses are required, along with detailed review of EPA's timing of submitting compliance documents. - On average, LUS' performance on all four reported indices is consistent and/or significantly better than the typical national median performance reported by utilities, and significantly better in all areas as compared to regional performance.
+This performance and consistency reflects the effectiveness of LUS maintenance and testing programs.
+LUS continues to perform well in NERC CIP audits, NERC 693 (Operations) audits, and LDEQ environmental inspections. - The organizational structure and management in the Electric System engineering and operations areas continue to facilitate staff empowerment, offer employees additional responsibilities, and encourage career growth. - In general, attracting staff can be an issue for LUS and all municipally-owned utilities across the United States (U.S.) in certain positions such as engineering, electric lineman, and operators.
 LUS is also constrained by civil service policies and therefore lags the competition (such as investor-owned utilities) in salaries.
 Compared with the regional oil and gas industry and competing investor-owned utilities, LUS' advantages come down to job stability, location, quality of life, and home time.
 Opportunities to adjust compensation of competitive positions within the Utilities and Communications Systems should be pursued to attract and retain proper levels and expert staff. - In terms of eliminating or re-allocating vacant positions, a personnel "slot" can move laterally or be down-graded within a utility division without City-Parish Council approval.
 However, any reorganization (reducing plant manning, for example) requires civil service and City-Parish Council approval.
 As a result, LUS may be limited and less flexible in hiring staff as needed in response to market changes or customer needs. - Electric System revenue collection mechanisms are misaligned with the cost structure.
-While approximately 47% of LUS' costs are fixed over the five-year average, only 15% of revenues are collected through fixed charges.
+While approximately 48% of LUS' costs are fixed over the five-year average, only 15% of revenues are collected through fixed charges.
 Approximately 85% of retail revenues are recovered through variable rates.
-Although this misalignment has been historically common in the industry, many utilities are pursuing strategies that improve the collection of fixed cost through rates.
+Although this misalignment was historically common in the industry, many utilities are pursuing strategies that improve the collection of fixed cost through rates.
 These strategies reflect market trends where end-users become increasingly interested in renewable energy alternatives and energy conservation.
-Historically LUS customers' interest in renewable energy alternatives and energy conservation has been limited, but this could change over time.
+Historically LUS customers' interest in renewable energy alternatives and energy conservation was limited, but this could change over time.
 Therefore, we recommend that in future rate proceedings, LUS improve fixed cost recovery mechanisms in its Electric System rate structure.